 You could argue that it’s similarity to other games is a negative.
 Arkham, Assassin’s Creed, Far Cry…they all use progressive systems of using towers to view the map, and upgrade/skill trees.
 No it’s not new, but Spider-Man uses them well enough that it doesn’t matter.
 A sequel would do well to push on from here and do something different, building off these solid foundations.

-The only times I found myself a little bored were when I was forced into stealth sections with secondary characters.
+It was only the stealth sections with secondary characters that left me twiddling my thumbs a bit.
 There’s no denying it gave me some insight, but I think the story being told was strong enough to not need these parts.

 The tag line for Spider-Man is ‘Be Greater’.
 Fitting, as the game borrows mechanics from other games and elevates their use.
 If you don’t own a PS4 it’s worth borrowing one.
-If you want to feel like Spider-Man, this is the closest you’ll get this side of being bitten by a radioactive spider.
+This is the closest you’ll get to being Spider-Man bar being bitten by a radioactive spider.